YuyangXueEd/STACE/docs/prd.md

 6. Attack trace generation: each iteration's hypothesis, experiment parameters, results, and feedback appended to `outputs/attack_traces/trace_{run_id}.md`

 ### Story 1.9: End-to-End Inner Loop Test
+### Story 1.6a: Attack Code Synthesis & Self-Repair Loop (New)

+As a researcher,
+I want an agent that translates hypotheses into executable attack code/scripts and automatically repairs code on failures, so that failed executions are retried up to 3–5 times before giving up.

+#### Acceptance Criteria

+1. Code Synthesis agent implemented in `agents/code_synthesizer.py` with prompts tailored for our toolkits and environment
+2. Execution runner integrated with sandboxed subprocess and timeouts; logs captured to `outputs/{task_id}/runs/{run_id}/`
+3. On failure (non-zero exit, exception), the agent inspects error logs and regenerates code with targeted fixes; retry budget configurable (3–5)
+4. Success/failure with artifacts and logs reported back to Inner Loop Orchestrator
+5. Works for both concept-erasure attack scripts and data-based DeepUnlearn wrappers

 As a **researcher**,
 I want **to run the complete inner loop end-to-end on a data-based unlearning method**,